anchitgupt/resume/README.md

 # resume
-This is my resume :- Anchit Gupta
+This is my resume.

+Compile it using pdftex.